 Reported Bricklayer Fatalities

-Other cases involving injury and death of bricklayers and other construction site workers include:
+Other cases involving injury and death of bricklayers and other construction workers include:

-- Case 1: A Chicago employee fell from a scaffold and suffered multiple injuries.
-On February 12, 2017, in the early evening, a 38-year-old worker was standing on an 11.5 foot-high mobile frame scaffold before falling to the ground.
-The worker sustained multiple injuries and succumbed to his injuries the next day.
+- Case 1: A Chicago employee fell from a scaffold and sustained multiple injuries.
+On February 12, 2017, a 38-year-old union bricklayer was standing on an 11.5 foot-high mobile frame scaffold in the early evening before falling to the ground.
+The injured bricklayer sustained multiple musculoskeletal injuries and succumbed to his serious injuries the next day.

 - Case 2: A Chicago worker was struck and killed by a falling brick.
-On February 4, 2017, in the early afternoon, a worker was cleaning up a commercial job site underneath newly installed masonry.
+On February 4, 2017, a worker was cleaning up a commercial job site underneath newly installed masonry in the early afternoon.
 A section of masonry blocks fell from the third-floor exterior portion of the building and struck the employee on the head.
-The worker succumbed to their injuries that included multiple skull fractures.
+The worker succumbed to their head injuries that included multiple skull fractures.

 - Safety measures involving working at heights

-- Refresher training throughout the year to minimize the potential for accidents.
+- Refresher training throughout the year to minimize the potential for serious bricklayer accidents

-Making sure an employee is trained sufficiently can help avoid serious accidents and exposures that could cause life-threatening illnesses.
-Effective measures help to create a more productive and motivated workforce.
+Ensuring an employee is trained sufficiently can help avoid bricklayer accidents and exposures that could cause life-threatening illnesses.

 There are certain steps that the bricklayer should take to minimize any potential harm to their health.
 These include:

 - Hand Injuries – Typically, the hands come into contact every day at work with harmful or dangerous substances where the job's physical demands could lead to construction accidents.
 Additionally, defective tools, hot steel components, and catching falling objects could lead to a bricklayer accident.